-It is our pleasure to introduce to you Shinagawa International School.
+It is our pleasure to introduce to you Shinagawa International School in Japan.
 SIS was founded in 2007.
 In the beginning, it was situated inside the Jingumae Public Elementary School Campus in Shibuya-ku.
 At the end of June 2018, SIS moved to its new campus location near to Shinagawa Seaside Station on the Rinkai Line in Shinagawa, Tokyo.

 - IB World School